wkeam/ReactifyMyTV/README.md

 ![image](https://github.com/wkeam/ReactifyMyTV/assets/71179073/14d3b119-d3b7-4c64-9205-9c96014ea849)

 ReactifyMyTV is an Electron application built with React that enhances your TV viewing experience by providing an interactive Electronic Program Guide (EPG) for TV channels.
-This application includes a wide range of Australian channels, along with channels from Plex and PlutoTV.
+This application includes a wide range of Australian channels, along with channels from Plex.

 ## Features